 The evaluation will be performed by the Project Non-Federal Sponsors as a part of the AMMP and the Project's O&M requirement.
 Resource agencies (i.e., NDGF, MnDNR, and USFWS) will be invited and involved with this process to the full extent they are willing/able to do so.
 Note that the precise timing of an evaluation will be dependent on completion of construction.
 At this time, the aqueducts would not be completed and functioning until 2025.
 Sheyenne River Mitigation will not be constructed until the entire Project is operational and the LOMR process is complete.
 Given this timing, and the fact that an evaluation of both the mitigation and aqueduct will likely be strongly related, full evaluation may not occur for seven to eight years, or more.
 With likely improvements in science and technology to track and observe fish in turbid environments, the proposed methodology here can and should be revisited as the timing for evaluation draws closer.
-The following is intended to provide an overview of an evaluation project and confirm whether or not the aqueducts are effectively passing fish.
+The following is intended to provide an overview of an evaluation process and a commitment by Non-Federal Sponsors to evaluate the effectiveness of the mitigation project and confirm whether or not the aqueducts are effectively passing fish.
 Note that designs are not currently available for any of these features, which is part of the reason why the following methods are proposed and not finalized.